frg-fossee/eSim-Cloud/docs/eSim_on_Cloud/flow.rst

 Generating XML files
 ####################
 The components from the left pane are dropped onto the schematic grid.
 By default, the size of the grid is A4, which can be changed from A5 to A1.
 The components connected by wires are converted to XML format using mxgraph, whenever the circuit is saved by the user.
 This XML is used to save and re-open the saved circuits.
-This XML is also used to auto annotate the circuit as well as inperforming ERC checks.
+This XML is also used to auto annotate the circuit, and in performing ERC checks as well.

 Generating Netlist